-It may be challenging, however, for smaller employers to choose among qualified plans.
-Qualified plans are subject to a host of rules and requirements, including minimum funding and contribution limits, minimum vesting schedules, deduction limits, and top-heavy restrictions.
-Business owners (including self-employed owners) should seek additional professional and tax guidance on selecting the right retirement plan for their business.
+It may be challenging, however, for smaller business employers to choose among qualified retirement plans.
+Qualified retirement plans are subject to a host of rules and requirements, including minimum funding and contribution limits, minimum vesting schedules, deduction limits, and top-heavy restrictions.
+Small business owners (including self-employed owners) should seek additional professional and tax guidance on selecting the right retirement plan for their business.

 Employers commonly offer retirement plans in the form of an individual retirement account (IRA), a defined contribution plan, or a defined benefit plan.
 The menu gets complicated quickly, though, because each category contains several flavors of plans with varying rules.
 Here’s a broad look at these common types of plans.

-Technically, IRAs are not qualified retirement plans, but they can allow employers to offer an inexpensive retirement vehicle with low administrative costs.
+Technically, IRAs are not qualified retirement plans, but they can allow small business employers to offer an inexpensive retirement option with low administrative costs.
 Two IRA-based plans that are easy and inexpensive to set up and maintain are the Simplified Employee Pension (SEP) plan and the aptly named SIMPLE IRA.

-With a SEP plan, the employer establishes a SEP-IRA at a financial institution for each eligible employee.
-The employer funds the IRA annually, and the employee vests immediately.
+With a SEP plan, the small business owner/employer establishes a SEP-IRA at a financial institution for each eligible employee.
+The small business employer funds the IRA annually, and the employee vests immediately.
 Employers are not required to make contributions to the plan, which can help with cash flow during business downturns.
 However, if the employer makes contributions, the employer must contribute the same percentage of pay for each eligible employee.
 There is an annual limit on the percentage employers can contribute.

 For a self-employed person contributing to his or her own SEP-IRA, the percentage limit is based on the net earnings from self-employment, which is also referred to as a self-employed individual’s “compensation.”
 Self-employed individuals must reduce compensation eligible for the contribution by the amount of the contribution.